 “Dorsey Mechanical Systems is the first company in the state of Georgia to implement solar technologies in its products.
 Because my minor is in Alternative Energy solutions, I’m excited at the prospect of taking part in your summer internship.
 I’m also very interested in participating in the opportunity at the Emerging Engineers Summit your company’s organizing.
 Apart from helping with the briefs, I’m also ready to work on-site — greet guests, distribute materials, and introduce the company.
 I believe that my prior skills as a temp event coordinator would be very helpful to your team.”

 It’s Okay to be a Bit Self-Absorbed

 If you were applying for a job, you would be told to focus on what you have to offer, not on your own needs or expectations.
-This rule doesn’t fully apply to internship applications.
-Reputable companies understand that an internship is much more about offering development opportunities to new engineers rather than getting free or inexpensive labor.
+This rule doesn’t fully apply to internship cover letters Reputable companies understand that an internship is much more about offering development opportunities to new engineers rather than getting free or inexpensive labor.

 So it’s okay to write about things you would like to learn and what you expect to accomplish through the internship program.
 In fact, it’s ideal that you address your goals and expectations.
 Doing so can help the company customize your internship program and connect you with the best mentors.